srl-labs/containerlab/docs/lab-examples/ixiacone-srl.md

 #### Configuration

-Once the lab is deployed with containerlab, users need to configure the lab nodes to forward and receive traffic.
+During the lab deployment and test execution the following configuration is applied to the lab nodes to forward and receive traffic.

 === "SR Linux"
-    SR Linux node comes up pre-configured with the commands listed in [srl.cfg][srlcfg] file which configure IPv4 addresses on both interfaces and install a static route to route the traffic coming from ixia-c.
+    SR Linux node comes up pre-configured with the commands listed in [srl.cfg][srlcfg] file which configure IPv4 addresses on both interfaces and install a static route to forward the traffic coming from ixia-c.
 === "Keysight ixia-c-one"
-    IPv4 addresses for ixia-c node interfaces are configured via the OTG API as part of the `ipv4_forwarding.go` script and can changed between the test runs by applying a different OTG configuration.
+    IPv4 addresses for `ixia-c-one` node interfaces are configured via the OTG API as part of the [`ipv4_forwarding.go`](ipv4_forwarding) script.

 #### Execution

-The test case is written in Go language hence [Go >= 1.21](https://go.dev/doc/install) needs to be installed first.
+The test case is written in Go language.
+To run it, [Go >= 1.21](https://go.dev/doc/install) needs to be installed first.

 Once installed, change into the lab directory: